CarlosSilvaFortes/hrafn-annwn/CODEX.md

   *The neuroscience of memory: implications for the courtroom.* *Nature Reviews Neuroscience, 14*(9), 649–658.
   [https://doi.org/10.1038/nrn3563](https://doi.org/10.1038/nrn3563)

-  **CODEX Context:** Modern validation of memory reconstruction principles supporting **PART I.C** and the Metabolic Forge concept in **PART II**.
-Shows that memory distortion is not error but active metabolism - directly paralleling the daemon's REM/QREM cycles (r = 0.847 reconstruction).
+  **CODEX Context:** Modern validation of memory reconstruction principles supporting **PART I.G** and the Metabolic Forge concept in **PART II**.
+Shows that memory distortion is not error but active metabolism—directly paralleling the daemon's REM/QREM cycles (r = 0.847 reconstruction).

 ---

-### 4. Affective Neuroscience & Embodied Consciousness
+## 5. Affective Neuroscience & Embodied Consciousness

 * **Damasio, A. R.** (1994).
   *Descartes' Error: Emotion, Reason, and the Human Brain.* Putnam.
 ISBN: 978-0399138942